 }

-}As can be seen above we must configure several arguments in order for Terraform to know where to put our state file as well as what to call it.
-Let's go through them:
+}As you can see above, we have to configure several arguments so Terraform knows where to put our state file and what to call it.
+Here's what each one does:

 When I talk about area above this could refer to a few things which I have listed below, it could even be a combination of a few or all of these:

-With this particular backend type it is also possible to configure authentication in several ways, for this I would recommend assessing what your organisation currently uses for Azure authentication and then refer to the backend docs to better understand how to implement that authentication with the backend.
+You can configure authentication for this backend in several ways.
+I'd recommend checking what your organisation already uses for Azure authentication, then reading the backend docs to see how to set that up with the backend.

 The documentation for gcs can be found on the Terraform documentation website.

-Google Cloud Storage or GCS is the Cloud Specific Backend for Google Cloud Platform (GCP) it shares some similarities to the Azure variant.
-Configuring gcs is a little simpler than azurerm due to the reduction in argument requirements.
-Google Cloud unlike Azure scopes your client automatically to a Google Cloud Project this is the smallest level of grouping available on GCP, this means we do not need to include any information about that in our backend config.
+Google Cloud Storage, or GCS, is the Cloud Specific Backend for Google Cloud Platform (GCP), and it has a few things in common with the Azure variant.
+Configuring gcs is a bit simpler than azurerm because it needs fewer arguments.
+Unlike Azure, Google Cloud scopes your client automatically to a Google Cloud Project, which is the smallest level of grouping available on GCP, so we don't need to include any of that in our backend config.

 Below I have used the same example as I have with azurerm so you can easily see how things change: